GdeAP/pong/README.md

 # pongv1
-Just a simple pong game mady with pygame
+Just a simple pong game made with pygame